ja0nz/bachelorarbeit/paper.md

 After getting confidence in microservice principles and technical background the paper should bring them both together to form a *browsernative microservices*.
 Needless to say the described example is overall simplified to only illustrate the connection between browsernative technologies and microservice patterns.
 Googles library Polymer is a good place for learning about web components in depth and make use of their simple command line tools.
 One of their most famous proof of concept is the so-called [Polymer Shop](https://shop.polymer-project.org/) which is a fully-fledged online shop nested within a single root element `<shop-app>`.
 This app made of several main views and many more invisible custom elements for routing, service worker caching, theming, etc. The whole shop runs as a single application only fetching and sending resources and switching views.
 Let's assume we work in a sales engineering team of the Polymer Shop and need to rebuild the checkout microservice.

 The current checkout can be found at https://shop.polymer-project.org/checkout.
 Currently the checkout is a single, 671 lines of code long Polymer component incorporation all required fields for sign in, shipping, billing and summarizing the order.
-In the spirit of microservices we will split up the component to their smaller components.
+In the spirit of microservices we will split up the microservice into fine grained components.
 The shopping cart data is pulled out of a local storage JSON entity set up previously by another custom-element.
 Another in-memory opportunity is storing the data in the build-in database IndexedDB.

 ## Checkout microservice